 Prostaglandins are substances released in response to illness or injury.
-They cause pain and inflammation (swelling).
+They cause pain and swelling (inflammation).
 Prostaglandins that are released in your brain can cause a high temperature (fever).

-The painkilling effect of ibuprofen begins soon after a dose is taken, but the anti-inflammatory effect will take longer to begin.
+The painkilling effect of ibuprofen begins soon after a dose is taken, but the anti-inflammatory effect is weak and will take longer to begin.
 It can sometimes take up to three weeks to get the best results, and ibuprofen should not be used to treat conditions that are mainly related to inflammation.

-Ibuprofen can cause side effects, including nausea and vomiting.
-Learn more in side effects of ibuprofen.
+Ibuprofen can cause side effects such as nausea and vomiting.
+Read more information about possible side effects of ibuprofen.

 Uses of ibuprofen

 Ibuprofen should be avoided by people with certain health conditions, such as a current or recent stomach ulcer, or a history of bad reactions to NSAIDs.

 Ibuprofen and children

-Ibuprofen may be given to children who are three months of age or over and weigh at least 5kg (11lbs) to relieve:
+Ibuprofen may be given to children who are aged three months or over and weigh at least 5kg (11lbs), to relieve:

-Sometimes, your GP or another healthcare professional may recommend ibuprofen for younger children.
-For example, babies who are two to three months of age can take ibuprofen to control a fever following a vaccination if paracetamol is unsuitable.
-This will be a single dose that can be repeated once after six hours if necessary.
+In certain cases, your GP or another healthcare professional may recommend ibuprofen for younger children.
+For example, babies who are aged two to three months can take ibuprofen to control a fever following a vaccination, if paracetamol is unsuitable.
+This will be a single dose that can be repeated once after six hours, if necessary.